-We note that the CMB{tot} Bcsep map is only aimed at a significant improvement at $\ell < 30$ and outside the bright galactic ridge M_g where it has smaller large scale dust residuals than the Planck legacy ones.
-Bcsep does not intend to build a CMB map aimed at the analysis of cosmological parameters mostly based on CMB power spectra at $\ell > 30$, and is not characterized for that purpose.
+We note that the CMB{tot} Bcsep map is only aimed at a significant improvement at $\ell < 30$ and outside the bright Galactic ridge M_g where it has smaller large-scale dust residuals than the Planck legacy maps.
+Bcsep does not intend to build a CMB map for analysis of cosmological parameters mostly based on CMB power spectra at $\ell > 30$, and is not characterized for that purpose.